 I was influenced most in my formative years; while working with my father in the restaurant business, by my high school teachers, and being a camper and counsellor at a leadership summer camp in Northern Ontario.
 I attribute everything I know about leadership and learning to my summers at camp as a teen – only to learn the labels and theories during my formal graduate education.

-I am married to my wife Jane for over 23 years and have 3 boys (actually men).
+I am married to my wife Jane for over 26 years and have 3 boys (actually men) that I get to practice all my teaching, coaching and mentoring skills with.
 I am passionate about teaching and cycling (not necessarly in that order.)